3 more Wisconsin prisoners die from COVID-19; federal prison also faces outbreak

-As COVID-19 continues to infect state, county and federal prisoners in Wisconsin, the state Department of Corrections reported three more COVID-19-related inmate deaths in its prison system Wednesday.
+The state Department of Corrections reported three more COVID-19-related inmate deaths Wednesday as the coronavirus continues to infect state, county and federal inmates in Wisconsin.

-A total of 19 Wisconsin prisoners have now died from COVID-19 in the state prison system, according to DOC's data dashboard.
-Across DOC's more than 36 adult facilities and three juvenile facilities, there were 9,470 total cases and 1,155 active cases Wednesday.
+A total of 19 inmates have now died from COVID-19 in the Wisconsin prison system, according to DOC’s data dashboard.
+Across DOC’s more than 36 adult facilities and three juvenile facilities, there were 9,470 total cases and 1,155 active cases Wednesday.

-DOC only reports prisoner deaths as COVID-19-related after a local medical examiner or coroner confirms that the virus was an underlying cause or death or a significant condition that contributed to death — a determination that can take weeks, if not months.
+DOC reports inmate deaths as COVID-19-related after a medical examiner or coroner confirms that the virus was an underlying cause or death or a significant condition that contributed to death — a determination that can take weeks or months.

-Those who died in a county jail or federal prison in Wisconsin are not included in DOC's count, though the highly contagious coronavirus continues to spread in those settings as well.
+Those who died in a county jail or federal prison in Wisconsin are not included in DOC’s count.

-No deaths have occurred so far in an ongoing COVID-19 outbreak at a federal prison in central Wisconsin, which has nearly 150 active cases.
+No deaths have occurred so far in a COVID-19 outbreak at a federal prison in central Wisconsin, which has nearly 150 active cases.

-Another 594 prisoners at Oxford have tested positive for COVID-19 but have since recovered — more than half of the prison's total population of 935.
+Another 594 Oxford inmates — more than half of the prison’s total population of 935 — have tested positive for COVID-19 but have since recovered.

-Federal Bureau of Prisons spokesperson Justin Long said the majority of Oxford's positive inmates are asymptomatic.
+Federal Bureau of Prisons spokesperson Justin Long said the majority of Oxford’s positive inmates have no symptoms.

-Among Oxford staff, a total of five employees were actively infected with the virus, as of Wednesday, and another 64 had tested positive but recovered.
+Among Oxford staff, five employees were actively infected with the virus as of Wednesday, and another 64 had tested positive and recovered.

 Support Local Journalism